Member | Established: 1933 | Member since 1987

 Section 8 of the LICPA Act authorizes LICPA to adopt internationally comparable auditing standards.
 The Act further states LICPA should be in compliance with the requirements of IFAC’s SMO 3.
 In July 2015, LICPA issued Regulation 1: Professional Standards and Related Practice Statements, which adopted the ISA.
 All subsequent standards and revisions issued by the IAASB automatically become adopted for application.

-With assistance from the World Bank and the Institute of Charted Accountants (Ghana), LICPA has conducted workshops and seminars on the ISA.
+With assistance from the World Bank and the Institute of Charted Accountants (Ghana), LICPA has conducted CPD workshops and seminars on the ISA.
 LICPA is also committed to communicating changes to standards as they are issued; providing guidance to its members; and encouraging them to access the IFAC Knowledge Gateway.
-LICPA reports that members were made aware of the new and revised standards effective as of December 2016 and in 2017, in coordination with PwC, it conducted a CPD training on the new auditor’s report and key audit matters and their impact on accountancy practices in Liberia.
-The institute states that the revisions to standards in the 2018 Handbook will automatically be effective and LICPA plans to organize a CPD training to update members.

 Current Status: Review & Improve

 Sections 8, 9, and 16 of the LICPA Act stipulate that the LICPA is responsible for the adoption of ethical requirements and that the Code of Professional Ethics is appropriately responsive to needs of stakeholders that rely on the work of accountants.
-Furthermore, Section 16 stipulates that LICPA should be in compliance with the requirements of IFAC’s SMO 4 relating to the adoption of the IESBA Code of Ethics.
+Furthermore, Section 16 stipulates that LICPA should follow the requirements of IFAC’s SMO 4 relating to the adoption of the IESBA Code of Ethics.

 The institute first issued Regulation 1 in July 2015 adopting the 2015 IESBA Code of Ethics for its members.
-LICPA has formally adopt the 2018 International Code of Ethics for its members in January 2020, illustrating its commitment to continued fulfillment of SMO 4.
+In November 2019, LICPA updated its Professional Code of Ethics and Guide for Members to align with the 2018 International Code of Ethics.

 In collaboration with the Institute of Charted Accountants (Ghana), LICPA has conducted seminars on the IESBA Code.
-Once the LICPA Council adopts the latest proposed Code of Ethics, the institute intends to organize a CPD event on ethical requirements to ensure members are up-to-date on their ethical obligations.
-In 2018 and 2019, the institute held CPD trainings on audit quality and the role of professional accountants where ethics-related issues and public trust were emphasized.
+When the LICPA Council updates its Code of Ethics, the institute organizes a CPD event on ethical requirements to ensure members are up-to-date on their ethical obligations.

 Current Status: Review & Improve